New Mexico Bird Migration

 Happy National Bird Day!
-Considering the day today, it’s appropriate that I talked about my recent trip to the middle of the state and New Mexico Bird Migration.
+Considering the day today, it’s appropriate that I talked about my recent trip to the middle of the state.
 I drove down to the Socorro area and grabbed a hotel for a few nights.
 Then each morning I woke up early to arrive at the Bosque del Apache area well before sunrise so that I could scout the lighting, clouds and of course the birds in the area.

 The most predominant birds you will see in the a.m. at sunrise will be the infamous sandhill cranes and plenty of snow geese.
 I try to find a larger concentration of snow geese usually to start out.
 As the sun rises, on most mornings, the geese are flying in and settling in the various areas of water.
 Then, at some time near sun break, they will all take off into the air at once giving you a dramatic shot of chaos and beauty intertwined.
 The trick though is to have it all coming together!
 Between finding a large group of geese and timing it with a beautiful sky backdrop, it can be a tedious, yet rewarding experience.

 On this particular day last week, I opted for the classic sunrise shot.
 The colors were starting to come into the sky, and I loved the foreground with the path leading into the water.
 The shot below was my final composition, which I used bracketing to pick up all of the dynamic range within the shot.
 From the dark foreground to the bright sky, the shot had quite a diverse exposure range.
-As you can see, the New Mexico bird migrations can also bring glorious sunrises and sunsets.
+As you can see, the New Mexico bird migration can also bring glorious sunrises and sunsets.

 There will be a few brief moments on some mornings when the sunlight can be pretty intense.
 This provides an opportunity for some excellent silhouette shots with the cranes and geese in the ponds before they leave for the day.
 I captured the shot below with the last three cranes, just before they flew off to the corn fields.